GamecockCentral.com - South Carolina football recruiting: Who's left for 2019?

 The contenders: Mississippi State (committed), South Carolina and Miami.

-Overview: South Carolina has been pushing hard for the Mississippi State commit for some time and landed an official visit from him during the regular season.
+Overview: South Carolina has been in on the Mississippi State commit for some time and landed an official visit from him during the regular season.
 The same can be said for Miami, which got Washington on campus for an official visit in October.
-South Carolina offensive line coach Eric Wolford conducted an in-home visit on Sunday with Washington, who remains a priority target for the Gamecocks.
+South Carolina offensive line coach Eric Wolford conducted an in-home visit last Sunday with Washington.

 Decision date: Currently committed to Mississippi State.